Miquel Curanta i Girona, Director

 Michael Porseryd, CEO

-Since 1919 – and celebrating 100 years in 2019 – SF Studios has been a leading Nordic film studio that has produced and distributed some of cinema’s most iconic films, like The Phantom Carriage, The Seventh Seal, The Emigrants, My Life as a Dog and A Man Called Ove, and worked with some of the greatest talents in the business such as Mauritz Stiller, Ingmar Bergman, Carl Theodor Dreyer, Arne Sucksdorff, Jan Troell, Bo Widerberg, Lasse Hallström and Bille August.
+Since 1919, SF Studios has been a leading Nordic film studio that has produced and distributed some of cinema’s most iconic films, like THE PHANTOM CARRIAGE, THE SEVENTH SEAL, THE EMIGRANTS, MY LIFE AS A DOG and A MAN CALLED OVE, and worked with some of the greatest talents in the business such as Ingmar Bergman, Ingrid Bergman, Greta Garbo, Carl Theodor Dreyer, Arne Sucksdorff, Jan Troell, Bo Widerberg, Lasse Hallström, Charlotte Sieling and Bille August.
 We are a proud patron to the European Film Academy as we believe that celebrating the artistic and entertainment qualities of European films, promotes and sustains a vital European Film industry and its global reach.
-SF Studios produces and distributes feature films and TV series for both local and international audiences, and provides the digital services SF Anytime and SF Kids Play.
+SF Studios produces and distributes feature films and TV series for both local and international audiences, and provides the digital service SF Anytime.
 The company has its head office in Stockholm, Sweden and subsidiaries in Oslo, Copenhagen, Helsinki and London.

 The promotion agency SWISS FILMS with offices in Zurich and Geneva is dedicated to promoting Swiss cinema abroad and supports Swiss films and talents at festivals and markets around the world.

-We are proud to be one of the European Film Academy’s patrons and honored to contribute to Europe’s divers cinematic voices.
+We are proud to be one of the European Film Academy’s patrons and honoured to contribute to Europe’s divers cinematic voices.